• Skip to primary navigation

 Step 6: Bake the bread at 375º F for 40 minutes.
 Note that the actual baking time will vary depending on the size of your loaf pan, its material, and how starchy your flour blend is.

 Step 7: Remove the banana bread and insert a toothpick in the middle of the bread.
 If the toothpick comes back clean, your bread is finished baking.
-If you see crumbs or batter, you will need to bake it longer.
+If you see crumbs or batter, you must be baked longer.

 Step 8: Remove the loaf gently from the pan and place the strawberry banana bread onto a cooling rack.